Dalbed349/MachineLearning/FinalAssignment2/DiscussionAssignment4/README.md

 ![](https://lh3.googleusercontent.com/Hmhh7gYT40xmQVYCdKWG22CfWffABaOyR-zbzgC5OzbjWXp3C_0XxJPy63_H03P4i0Df7MSBlLE5mnUPdCbooKOFjgMtNEMkfKXPuMWe-uR372tqwsfnrzcstttdByxYdccrn9in)

-A sigma value of 1 appeared to have a similar train performance for the neural network as a sigma value of 3.
-The perception model appeared to have a much higher training performance here.
+A sigma value of 1 appeared to have a similar train performance for the perceptron as a sigma value of 3.
+The neural network model appeared to have a much higher training performance here.
 Both the test sets had a greatly improved TP rate as compared to the sigma value of 3.